KevinWang94/KevinWang94.github.io/_posts/2016-06-20-SovietSatellites6.md

 able to fold completely down and forward.
 The many unoccupied seats of course all did this upon landing.
-In addition, our checked luggage was merely dragged into the cabin for us, and we could see compressed oxygen streaming into the cabin and all the condensation it caused:
+In addition, our checked luggage was merely dragged into the cabin for us, and we could see compressed oxygen streaming into the cabin and all the condensation it caused.

 Thankfully, we made it to Tashkent in one piece, only to find that our initial hotel completely booked on account of an upcoming meeting of the [Shanghai Cooperation Organization](https://en.wikipedia.org/wiki/Shanghai_Cooperation_Organisation).
+Our driver was thankfully still with us and found us accomodations elsewhere.
 The next day, we did some sightseeing in Tashkent, including lunch at the [National Plov Center](https://www.finedininglovers.com/blog/culinary-stops/central-asia-plov-center-uzbekistan/).
 Look at these huge batches of plov!